NOTREALIK/Epaper-temperature-display/README.md

 Im going to assume that you are smarter than me(me when I started the project I mean),
 if you need more detailed info for the intalation process, read the Detailed_Guide.md

+### Features
+Shows CPU temp in both numbers and a graph.

+Shows GPU temp in both numbers and a graph.

+Shows time.

 ### How it was created

 I saw a review of Valve's steam machine, and noticed that they have a